norachams/Norachams/README.md

 * 🧗🏻‍♀️ I am also a rock climber who enjoys spending time outdoors.

-* 📬 You can reach me on: nchamseddin@gmail.com or nchamsed@uwaterloo.ca
+* 📬 You can reach me at: nchamseddin@gmail.com

 * 🔗 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/norachamseddin/)